stewmckendry/nhl-predictor/project/docs/onboarding_guide.md

 | `/getFile` and `/batch-files` | Retrieve file content from GitHub (single or multiple) |
 | `/actions/list` | Get all available tools grouped by category with descriptions |

+Each tool maps to a route in the OpenAPI schema

 ---

 ## 📊 Logs & Reports